MicrosoftDocs/well-architected/well-architected/oracle-iaas/bcdr.md

 As a given Tier 1 example for Oracle E-Business Suite in a multiple availability zone deployment and second region deployments for disaster recovery.

-- First establish a two availability zone deployment with separated VNet with subnets.
-The Application tier uses Azure Site Recovery with a passive secondary virtual machine in availability zone three from the availability zone 1 primary.
+- First establish a two availability zone deployment.
+The application tier uses Azure Site Recovery with a passive secondary virtual machine.
-- Use two Oracle Observers as a primary in availability zone one and a secondary in availability zone two.
+- Use two Oracle Observers as a primary in availability zone one and a secondary in another availability zone.
 The observers monitor and direct the whole traffic to the primary database.
-Whereas the primary database is deployed in availability zone one.
-Oracle Data Guard performs the redo sync to availability zone two and can be configured for maximum availability.
-Data Guard can be established as synchronous or asynchronous.
-Within one region a synchronous configuration can be used for reaching a lower latency as in async mode.
+Whenever the primary is unavailable Oracle Data Guard performs the redo sync to the secondary availability zone.
+Data Guard needs to be configured with a [data protection mode](https://docs.oracle.com/en/database/oracle/oracle-database/19/sbydb/oracle-data-guard-protection-modes.html#GUID-5DB32C5F-3ABF-4AD4-AB41-208F1BF134BB) (max_availability, max_performance, max_protection) with the according redo transport attributes.
+The redo transport attributes can be established as synchronous or asynchronous incl 'NOAFFIRM' and 'AFFIRM'.
+Whenever you enable ['NOAFFIRM'](https://www.oracle.com/technetwork/database/availability/sync-2437177.pdf) review if a required Active Data Guard license is available.
+For further assistance on choosing the mode for your workload requirements, please review [Azure Landing Zone for Oracle Workloads BCDR](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone)

 The following architecture aims for a >5 minutes downtime. a Fast Start Failover configuration is required.